Recognition of same-sex unions in Latvia: Background

-Constitutional Court ruling and proposed legislation
+Constitutional Court ruling and failed attempts in 2020–2022

-On 12 November 2020, the Constitutional Court of Latvia ruled that the labour law violated Article 110 of the Constitution of Latvia, as it did not provide parental leave to the non-biological parent in a same-sex relationship.
+On 12 November 2020, the Constitutional Court of Latvia ruled that the Labour Law (Darba likums) violated Article 110 of the Constitution of Latvia, as it did not provide parental leave to the non-biological parent in a same-sex relationship.
 Although Article 110 has defined marriage as "a union between a man and a woman" since 2006, the term "family" is not explicitly defined.
 The court held that the family is not solely a union based on marriage, but a social institution formed by close personal ties based on understanding and respect.
-The court ruled that the Constitution requires the state to protect same-sex partners, and gave the Saeima until 1 June 2022 to amend the labour law and introduce a measure to legally protect same-sex couples.
-The Supreme Court ruled in December 2021 that should the government fail to provide a way for same-sex partners to register their relationship by the 1 June deadline, couples would be able to have their relationship recognized by a court.
+The court ruled that the Constitution requires the state to protect same-sex partners, and gave the Saeima until 1 June 2022 to amend the law and introduce a measure to legally protect same-sex couples.
+The Supreme Court ruled in December 2021 that should the government fail to provide a way for same-sex partners to register their relationships by the 1 June deadline, couples would be able to have their relationships individually recognized by the courts.
 On 2 February 2022, the Ministry of Justice, led by Dzintars Rasnačs, presented a civil union bill that would have provided same-sex couples with some of the rights and benefits of marriage.
 The second largest parliamentary group in the Saeima, the New Conservative Party, announced its support for the bill, despite the party having opposed all previous attempts to establish civil unions.
 Leader of the Social Democratic Party Jānis Urbanovičs also indicated that the bill might receive broader support from members of his parliamentary group.
 On 31 March 2022, the Saeima sent the civil union bill to the Legal Affairs Committee and approved it in first reading, with those opposed boycotting the vote in hopes that the Saeima would fail to meet the necessary quorum, but ultimately failing with exactly half of all MPs participating in the vote.